Friday, February 8, 2013

 • 2 Lg Eggs

-• 1 Cup + 4 Tbls Seedless Raspberry Jam/Preserves, divided
+• 1 Cup + 4 Tbls Seedless Raspberry Jam, divided if making a glaze

 • 1/4 Cup Cocoa Powder